Moomoo and Nasdaq Celebrate Six-Year Partnership and Announce a Global Strategic Partnership to Continue Promoting Investor Education

-JERSEY CITY, N.J., April 18, 2024 /PRNewswire/ -- Moomoo, one of the world's leading investment and trading platforms, and Nasdaq celebrate their six-year collaboration and announce a new Global Strategic Partnership to continue promoting investor education and market access.
+SYDNEY, April 19, 2024 /PRNewswire/ -- Moomoo, one of the world's leading investment and trading platforms, and Nasdaq celebrate their six-year collaboration and announce a new Global Strategic Partnership to continue promoting investor education and market access.
 The signing ceremony of the Global Strategic Partnership was held in The American Club, Singapore on April 18.

 The ceremony was attended by leadership teams including: Robin Xu, Senior Vice President of moomoo's parent company, Futu Holdings; Echo Zhao, Singapore Country Head at Moomoo Financial Singapore Pte.
 Ltd.; and Gavin Chia, CEO at Moomoo Financial Singapore Pte.
 Ltd.; along with Nasdaq's Oliver Albers, Executive Vice President and Head of Investment Intelligence; Brandon Tepper, Senior Vice President and Global Head of Data; Tomas Franczyk, Managing Director and Head of Investment Intelligence APAC; Anny Liu, Managing Director of Investment Intelligence China & Singapore.